marcsgil/slmcontrol/docs/index.md

-# slmcontrol
+# Index

-This is a package that allows one to control a Spatial Light Modulator (SLM) with a simple an intuitive syntax.
+`slmcontrol` is a package that allows one to control a Spatial Light Modulator (SLM) with a simple an intuitive syntax.

 ## Links